Research group application instructions

 Pay special attention to the application attachments!

-• The research and funding plan plan includes free-form sections on communication and publications as well as international networks, e.g., building a research consortium/network and the roles of senior researchers.
+• The research and funding plan (35 pages) plan includes free-form sections on communication and publications as well as international networks, e.g., building a research consortium/network and the roles of senior researchers.

-• Foreign research group members are encouraged to inquire about additional funding opportunities from their respective country’s grant foundations as part of the project led by the Principal Investigator (PI).
-The research and funding plan should specify from which research funding sources foreign researchers will receive or intend to apply for supplementary funding.
+• Foreign members of the research group are requested to explore complementary funding opportunities from grant foundations in their home countries as part of the project led by the Principal Investigator (PI).
+The research and funding plan must indicate the sources from which the foreign researchers have received or intend to apply for additional funding.

 • The CVs of the PI and the group members are submitted as one attached file.